I Love Lucy: Pregnancy and Little Ricky

-Unlike some programs that advance the age of a newborn over a short period, I Love Lucy at first allowed the Ricardo's son Little Ricky to grow up in real time.
+Unlike some programs that advance the age of a newborn over a short period, I Love Lucy at first allowed the Ricardos' son Little Ricky to grow up in real time.
 America saw Little Ricky as an infant in the 1952–53 season and a toddler from 1953 to 1956.
 However, for the 1956–57 season, Little Ricky suddenly aged by two years, becoming a young school-age boy from 1956 to 1960.
 Five actors played the role, two sets of twins and later Keith Thibodeaux, whose stage name when playing Ricky Ricardo Jr. was Richard Keith.
-(In the Superman episode, Little Ricky is mentioned as being five years old but it had been less than four years since the birth-of-Little-Ricky episode.)
+(In "Lucy and Superman", Little Ricky is mentioned as being five years old but it had been less than four years since the airing of "Lucy Goes to the Hospital".)